Why Choose Hydrotherapy?

 Please see our 'Introduction to Hydrotherapy' page for interesting information and facts on the benefits of hydrotherapy.

-At Hydropets we are fully trained and qualified Registered Canine Hydrotherapists (RCH).
+At Hydropets we are fully trained and qualified registered canine hydrotherapists and veterinary physiotherapists.
 This includes animal first aid and understanding other conditions your pet may have.
 Only a vet can diagnose and we work in partnership with your vet as part of the multi-disciplinary team aimed at giving your pet the best care and treatment.

 NARCH (National Association of Registered Hydrotherapists) state: